ricardoyanez/naglib/README.md

 ### D01ASF

-Calculates an approximation to the sine or the cosine transform of a function g over [a, ∞) for a user-specified value of ω.
+Calculates an approximation to the sine or the cosine transform of a function _g_ over [a, ∞) for a user-specified value of _ω_.

 ```Fortran
  SUBROUTINE D01ASF(G,A,OMEGA,KEY,EPSABS,RESULT,ABSERR,